"If You're Very Clever, No One Knows You've Used It": The Social Dynamics of Developing Generative AI Literacy in the

-The most recent GenAI literacy framework proposed by Annapureddy et al. \cite{annapureddy2025} positions the ability to \edit{identify cues indicating} GenAI-generated outputs as \edit{a way to shield} recipients from being misled by bias, errors, and misinformation perpetrated by other GenAI users.
-However, our findings \edit{in Section \ref{subsec:comp_removing_cues} demonstrate that users apply their knowledge of GenAI cues to} remove evidence of GenAI use in their own work \edit{as well}.
-While previous literature have predominantly focused on AI hiding behaviours as an act of shame \cite{zhang2025, sarkar2025}, and indeed, we also observed social stigma as an important motivator for \edit{concealing GenAI use} \cite{schilke2025, sarkar2025, rae2024}, our study \edit{highlights how the ability to remove cues of GenAI use can} both serve to improve the perceived quality of work, and as a way for users to \edit{validate} their own domain expertise over those who `fail' to successfully hide their use of GenAI tools. \edit{These findings echo research in the domain of GenAI non-use, where seemingly undesirable behaviours from the perspective of GenAI adoption can in fact reflect strategic acts of identity protection on behalf of the user \cite{cha2025}.
-Indeed, considering the fact that `obviously' generated GenAI content (or `workslop') which is shared without consideration or tailoring for recipients' needs, can be damaging for collaboration, social relations, and overall productivity, critique and GenAI tailoring may indeed be beneficial for facilitating work \cite{niederhoffer2025}}.
-GenAI hiding could even be applied to accumulate personal reputational credit for participants, as we saw with P14, who utilised GenAI to solve a colleague's problem, but took personal credit for developing a solution.
+Our findings challenge current interpretations about the competency needed to detect GenAI outputs.
+The most recent GenAI literacy framework proposed by Annapureddy et al. \cite{annapureddy2025} positions the ability to identify cues of GenAI-generated outputs as a way to shield individuals from being misled by bias, errors, and misinformation perpetrated by other GenAI users.
+However, our findings in Section \ref{subsec:comp_removing_cues} demonstrate that users apply their knowledge of GenAI cues to remove evidence of GenAI usage in their own work as well.
+While previous literature have predominantly focused on AI hiding behaviours as an act of shame \cite{zhang2025, sarkar2025}, and indeed, we also observed social stigma as an important motivator for concealing GenAI use \cite{schilke2025, sarkar2025, rae2024}, our study highlights how the ability to remove cues of GenAI use can both serve to improve the perceived quality of work, and help users to validate their own domain expertise over those who `fail' to hide their use of GenAI tools.
+Indeed, GenAI hiding could even be applied to accumulate personal reputational credit for participants, as we saw with P14, who utilised GenAI to solve a colleague's problem, but took personal credit for developing the solution.